 Funded by the John D. and Catherine T. MacArthur Foundation, NatureServe began analyzing data in 2012 on species and ecosystems in three regions—the tropical Andes, the Great Lakes of Africa, and the Mekong River Valley in Southeast Asia—in which the MacArthur Foundation has invested millions of dollars to promote conservation.
 The effort draws from datasets produced by an array of the world's top conservation groups, including the IUCN, the World Conservation Monitoring Center, BirdLife International, and Conservation International.

-After years of work, the Dashboard made its debut last month at the World Parks Congress in Sydney, Australia, a once-per-decade convention on protected areas across the globe.
+After years of work, the Dashboard made its debut in 2014 at the World Parks Congress in Sydney, Australia, a once-per-decade convention on protected areas across the globe.
 The Dashboard's two demonstrations at WPC sparked particular interest, Hamilton said, from attendees who wanted to know if their data could be included or whether the Dashboard could be turned on for their country.

 A week later, the Dashboard marked its arrival in the scientific literature with a NatureServe-authored article published in the journal PLoS-ONE.
 Read the article here.